 Eldred, even though it is a small town, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, town who have a need for low-cost transportation.

-The education level of Eldred citizens is a little higher than the average for US cities and towns: 24.56% of adults in Eldred have at least a bachelor's degree.
+The citizens of Eldred are slightly better educated than the national average of 21.84% for all cities and towns, with 22.12% of adults in Eldred having a bachelor's degree or advanced degree.

-The per capita income in Eldred in 2022 was $46,842, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $187,368 for a family of four.
+The per capita income in Eldred in 2022 was $47,540, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $190,160 for a family of four.
 However, Eldred contains both very wealthy and poor people as well.

 The people who call Eldred home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eldred residents report their race to be White, followed by Asian.
-Important ancestries of people in Eldred include Italian, English, Irish, German, and Scots-Irish.
+Important ancestries of people in Eldred include Irish, German, Scots-Irish, English, and Italian.

 The most common language spoken in Eldred is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Chinese.

 Of note is NeighborhoodScout's research finding that the neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the community truly stands out from the rest in this regard.

-Did you know that the neighborhood has more Irish and Haitian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Finnish and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 27.2% of this neighborhood's residents have Irish ancestry and 1.7% have Haitian ancestry.
+In fact, 4.0% of this neighborhood's residents have Finnish ancestry and 23.5% have Irish ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.